-Riders and pillions are always at the complete mercy of the Weather Gods.
+Now, of course, motorcyclists are always at the complete mercy of the weather gods.

 And here in New Zealand, the weather can change in mere minutes.